cs3org/reva/changelog/unreleased/localfs-virtual-namespace.md

 instead of /home/einstein/Test.txt, extracting the virtual home parent directory and stripping it to get the user-relative path.

+Unwrap adds the virtual home prefix back (e.g., /file -> /home/file) to enable correct space-based WebDAV routing, ensuring the UI can construct proper URLs.

 The localhome wrapper now correctly passes VirtualHomeTemplate through to localfs.
-Unwrap returns storage-relative paths to prevent double-pathing in the web UI.

 When VirtualHomeTemplate is empty (default), behavior is unchanged, ensuring backward compatibility with EOS and existing deployments.